vidal-adrien/ChIP-Rx-Pipeline-Pub/chiprx.md

   * [gplots](https://cran.r-project.org/web/packages/gplots/)
   * [ggplot2](https://ggplot2.tidyverse.org/)
   * [RColorBrewer](https://cran.r-project.org/web/packages/RColorBrewer/index.html)

+**\*** *All functions performed by samtools can be performed by sambamba.
+Only one steps require the specific use of sambamba.
+However, due to having encountered file corruption issues with samtools, sambamba has come to replace it in all tasks that it previously was used for.
+Samtools may still be used if prefered.*

 The following key terms are defined as such for the purpose of this page's instructions: